 The Company's ability to continue as a going concern is dependent on management's ability to raise required funding through future equity issuances.
-The Company has a working capital as at September 30, 2023 of \$361,560 (2022: \$1,341,011).
+The Company has a working capital deficit of \$276,515 as at September 30, 2024 (2023: a working capital surplus of \$206,864).
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipating any investing and financing activities.
 Management and the board of directors are actively involved in the review, planning and approval of significant expenditures and commitments.